 - The .22LR Rifle is one of the most affordable weapons in the world.
 For me, it’s all about getting the biggest bang for your buck; the .22 allows you to do just that.
 If you’re on a strict budget, the ability to buy multiple rifles, instead of one that might fail with time, just makes more sense.

 - The .22 Long Rifle ammo is the most common type of ammunition in the world.
 It’s super cheap, widely available, and can be used in both rifles and pistols.
-If your low on cash and need to stock up on ammo, this is a good type of rifle to start out with.
+If you’re low on cash and need to stock up on ammo, this is a good type of rifle to start out with.

 - It has a low recoil and can be fired by just about anyone.

-- They are great for hunting small to mid size game, and with the right shot you can take down just about anything.
+- They are great for hunting small to mid-size game, and with the right shot you can take down just about anything.
 In fact, I have talked to a number of people who use a .22 bolt action rifle as their main hunting weapon.
 Many of them, because they have the skills to do so, routinely take down big game with it.

 Which .22 Rifle Should you Buy?